At least 6 killed, dozens injured in weekend shootings across US

 CENTRAL PENNSYLVANIA

-One state trooper was killed and a second critically wounded just hours apart in central Pennsylvania on Saturday.
+One state trooper was killed and a second critically wounded just hours apart in central Pennsylvania on Saturday after a gunman attacked a state police barracks.

-A man engaged troopers at about 12:45 p.m.
-Saturday near the Lewistown barracks and shot one trooper who was taken to a hospital with serious injuries, police in Juniata County said.
+The suspect drove his truck into the parking lot of the Lewistown barracks about 11 a.m.
+Saturday and opened fire with a large-caliber rifle on marked patrol cars before fleeing, authorities said Sunday.

-The suspect fled, but was found about two hours later several miles away in Walker Township.
-A gun battle erupted, killing the shooter and mortally wounding a second trooper, police said.
+Lt.
+James Wagner, 45, was shot and critically wounded after encountering the suspect several miles away in Mifflintown.
+Later, Trooper Jacques Rougeau Jr., 29, was ambushed and killed by a gunshot through the windshield of his patrol car as he drove down a road in nearby Walker Township, authorities said.

 ST. LOUIS